 - Discuss how maternal oral inflammation impacts pregnancy outcomes

 - Understand how stress impacts systemic health and periodontal diseases

 - Recognize how diabetes and periodontal inflammation influence each other

 - Identify potential microbial roles in oral cancer development

 - Analyze the probable roles periopathogens and caries-involved microbes influence systemic health

 Armed with degrees in the dental hygiene and oral biology, Betsy Reynolds, RDH, MS presents scientifically-based dental and dental hygiene continuing education programs nationally and internationally.
-Avidly committed to making the dental sciences understandable and relevant, Betsy devotes time and energy to publishing articles and book chapters designed to enlighten and inspire clinicians.
+Committed to making the dental sciences understandable and relevant, Betsy devotes time and energy to publishing articles and book chapters designed to enlighten and inspire clinicians.
 Her continuing education presentations include a variety of topics involving the biologic basis for oral and systemic disease prevention, microbiological and immunological aspects of oral disease, implications of stress on oral and systemic health, oralpathological concerns, oral piercing and body modification considerations in care delivery, head and neck anatomy and scientific developments affecting oral health care delivery.
-Betsy lives in her home state of Idaho where she enjoys hiking, biking, gardening and taking in the breathtaking scenery with loved ones.
+Betsy lives in her home state of Idaho where she enjoys hiking, biking and gardening.